RadikAlice/Kill-Switch/design-doc.md

 - Multiplayer mode only, No unique skills
 - Can be used as a skin for any other character in singleplayer
 # Objects, hazards
-- Levers, button (On background, triggered by pressing up)
+- Lever, button (On background, triggered by pressing up)
 - Laser barrier (H and V)
 - Timed barrier
 - Spike cannon